 If you already have established plants and trees near your home, then it will benefit you to know what type they are, as this will help you determine what step you will need to take next.
-You should never have to choose between house and garden.
+You should never have to choose between a house and a garden.
 If you have large trees that touch your home in any way, chances are the roots are either up next to your foundation or underneath it.
 Some of the trees that you should not have close to your home include:

 - Silver Maples

 - White Ash

 All of these varieties have extensive root systems that can harm your foundation in many ways.
 If you want your trees and your foundation to co-exist without problems, you should only have smaller, ornamental trees or trees that take a long time to mature.

 If you are concerned about the varieties of plants that are near your foundation, you will need to do some research to see what the root systems are like and if they are large consumers of water.